Jacob Holm (handballer)

 Jacob Tandrup Holm (born 5 September 1995) is a Danish handball player who plays for Paris Saint-Germain and the national team.
 He is a world champion from the 2021 World Championship.

 He also represented Denmark at the 2020 European Men's Handball Championship.
 He debuted for the national team in 2016 in a match against the Feroe Islands.

 Club career

 He started playing handball at the age of 7 at Esbjerg Håndbold.
 At the age of 17 he played his first senior match for Ribe-Esbjerg HH.

 In 2018 he switched to German side Füchse Berlin, where he played for 5 years.
 Here he won the 2022–23 EHF European League with the club.

 At the beginning of the 2023/24 season, he signed with French top club Paris Saint-Germain Handball.
-From the 26-27 season he will return to Denmark and join Skjern Håndbold.
+Here he won the French championship in 2024 and 2025.
+From the 26–27 season he will return to Denmark and join Skjern Håndbold.